saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbViews.md

 <tr><td><h3>Creation of HANA Calculation Views on Integrated Data</h3></td><td width=60%></br>&nbsp;Task #5, Using Eclipse IDE, HANA Development Perspective</p></td></tr>
 </table>

 ## *****************************************

 ## NOTE > THIS TASK IS A WORK IN PROGRESS

 ## *****************************************

 ## Description

-In the next steps you will two new Calculation Views.
-One view will combine the S/4HANA customer sales data with the Census data and will be used to build out a story in the SAP Analytics Cloud.
-The second view will be used in a location hierarchy for a location map.
+When using a live Connection to HANA from the SAP Analytics Cloud, Calculation Views will be used for the data semantic layer.
+It is best to create any aggregation and formulae at this database level in order to have the best performance.
+When a map is required in a Story in SAC, an additional Calculation View will be created to act as a geographical hierarchy.

 <img src="../images/######.jpg">